-Our business is managed with a long-term view of risk and as a result, we have maintained a robust capital position that can withstand short-term volatility.
-Our strong credit ratings with S&P and AM Best were both reaffirmed during the second quarter of 2020.
-The Group's Solvency II regulatory capital position remains above regulatory requirements and risk appetite and was further supported with the issuance of €30m subordinated debt in February 2021, as the Group seeks to take advantage of profitable growth opportunities.
+Our business is managed with a long-term view of risk and as a result, we have a strong capital position that can withstand short-term volatility and our strong credit ratings with S&P and AM Best were both reaffirmed during the year.
+Our SII regulatory capital position remains above regulatory requirements and risk appetite and was supported with the issuance of €30m subordinated debt by Ecclesiastical Insurance Office plc (EIO) in February 2021, as the Group seeks to take advantage of profitable growth opportunities.